denispol/Toutui/README.md

 ## 🚨 Installation Instructions

-**⚠️ If you follow all the instructions but installation fails, please open an issue.**
+**⚠️ If you follow all the instructions but installation fails, please open an installation issue.**

 ### For Arch Users
 Soon